zacharydhamilton/realtime-datawarehousing/README.md

     - A non-prod project within which resources can be created.
     - A user account with a JSON Key file.
     - Appropriate permissions within the non-prod project to create resources.
-- Azure
-    - TBD.

-Finally, in order to sink data to a data warehouse in real-time, you'll need one of the following data warehousing technologies and the stated permissions.
-It is expected that you'll either have one of these two solutions already to use, or to follow the included documentation to have it provisioned to work with Confluent Cloud.
+*(Optional)* Finally, in order to sink data to a data warehouse or data repository in real-time, you'll need one of the following and the stated permissions.
+It is expected that you'll either have one of these solutions already, or you will follow the included documentation to have it provisioned to work with Confluent Cloud.
 - Snowflake
     - [Current Limitations](https://docs.confluent.io/cloud/current/connectors/limits.html#snowflake-sink-connector).
 - Databricks *(AWS only)*